Cmrboy26/Cmrboy26/README.md

 ## Past Activities, Achievements, and Projects

 - Programmer during the FTC "CenterStage" competition.
-(We were a state qualifier as a first year team).
+(We were a state qualifier as a first-year team).
-- 4.0 highschool unweighted GPA with 11 total AP classes.
+- 4.0 high school unweighted GPA with 10 total AP classes.
 - Taught a Java coding class over the summer to get underclassmen interested in programming and robotics.

 ## GitHub Stats